kavia-common/india-weather-tracker-7988-7997/india_weather_frontend/README.md

 ## Notes

 - Users must allow location access in the browser for automatic detection.
+- The search feature is only available to authenticated users.
 - The UI is optimized for a modern, professional look with Ocean Professional styling as specified.